Measuring Customer Satisfaction: Why is it Important?

 This, combined with the fact that it costs 5 times more to attract a new customer than it does to retain a current one, makes the benefit of a high CSat score clear to your bottom line.

 Measuring customer satisfaction is also important for getting businesses to buy into your processes and performance.
 Because it results in something quantifiable, it gets a lot of attention from internal parties, and is one of the best ways to create the classic upturn graph which every department needs to look good.

 Reply to low scores

-CSat is great for determining areas that need improving within the business and its products, but it also acts as an early warning system of the quality of advice your operators are giving.
-If you see low scores you can then assess them pragmatically – was the operator at fault, or did the customer not get the answer they were looking for?
+Measuring customer satisfaction is great for determining areas that need improving within your business and your products, but it also acts as an early warning system of the quality of advice your operators are giving.
+If you see low scores you can then assess them pragmatically; was the operator at fault, or did the customer not get the answer they were looking for?

-Our Chief Executive Officer, Sally Chandler, found a way to use this level of analysis to increase the same customer’s satisfaction:
+Our CEO, Sally Chandler, found a way to use this level of analysis to increase the same customer’s satisfaction:

-If you’ve spent enough years in customer service, you’ll have noticed that every time you get busy a lot of the messages you receive are from customers chasing a response to their previous message because they’re frustrated.
+If you’ve spent enough years measuring customer satisfaction, you’ll have noticed that every time you get busy, a lot of the messages you receive are from customers chasing a response to their previous message because they’re frustrated.

 It’s a fair assumption that these customers are going to leave a lower CSat score purely for the inconvenience of waiting longer than usual for a response.

 You can prevent these lower scores by keeping customers updated on the amount of time it will take for them to receive a response.